 Christo and Jeanne-Claude Art Exhibition at Serpentine Galleries, London

-The latest mastaba project in London will coincide with the exhibition of Christo and Jeanne-Claude’s work, the first exhibition of their work in a London public institution since 1979.
 The Serpentine Galleries is working closely with the artist to develop an exhibition of sculptures, drawings and photographs spanning more than 50 years.
+The Mastaba will be on view from 18 June (weather permitting) to 23 September 2018.

 Floating Piers in Italy, Christo’s previous installation, was the world’s most-visited work of art in 2016.
 Completely transforming the landscape of Lake Iseo located near Milan, it consisted of 100,000 square meters of shimmering yellow fabric, carried by a modular floating dock system of 220,000 high-density poly-ethylene cubes.
 Forming a walkway that was 3km long, 16 meters wide and approximately 35 centimeters high, the installation allowed people to walk freely across it.